The ignition coil’s job is to produce a high voltage from a low voltage.

 - Engine fault codes

-The most likely cause is a oil leak from the valve cover gasket.
-On many COP-style engines the spark plug and ignition coil are mounted inside a spark plug tube.
-This tube seals in place around part of the valve cover.
+So, the most likely cause is a oil leak from the valve cover gasket.
+On many (COP) style engines the spark plug and ignition coil are mounted inside a spark plug tube.
+This tube is sealed in place around part of the valve cover.

 Overtime the seal between the valve cover and that spark plug tube can fail.
-Consequently, Causing oil to leak in and fill up around the spark plug and ignition coil.
+As a result, causing oil to leak in and fill up around the spark plug and ignition coil.
 This in turn can lead to spark plug and ignition coil failure.

 Ignition Coil Types

-So, In a distributorless ignition system, its design allowed more energy to be available from multiple coils.
-Also, There are three or more mounted together in a coil pack.
+So, In a distributorless ignition system (DIS); its design allowed more energy to be available from multiple coils.
+Also, there are three or more mounted together in a coil pack.